danilobjr/dotfiles/README.md

 ### Vim

-It comes with a bunch of plugins preinstalled, such as NerdTree, Suround, AirLine etc.
+It comes with a bunch of preinstalled plugins, such as NerdTree, vim-suround, vim-airline etc.
 You can check at `~/.vimrc` file.

 ### Wallpapers